 We all like different music from each other.
-You and your friend might like some of the same songs, but not every song, and your parents definitely don’t like all the same songs as you.
 So what about cows?
-Do cows all like the same music?
-And is there one song they like best?
 Scientists studied this a few years ago by playing music for cows, to see if the cows made more milk during certain songs.
 They found that when listening to songs with fewer than 100 beats a minute, the cows gave 3% more milk.
 That means that in the time the farmers normally got 100 cups from them, they now got an extra 3 cups.
 Even after discovering this, we still don’t know why this happens — or more importantly, whether the milk and butter taste any better.

-Wee ones: If this picture shows 6 cows and 9 women playing music for them, were there more people or cows in the barn?
+Wee ones: If there were 6 cows and 9 people playing music, were there more people or cows in the barn?

 Little kids: There were 6 songs the cows liked best, all by different singers.
 If one was by Aretha Franklin, how many other singers made the list with her?
 Bonus: If your list of favorite songs has 10 more songs than that, how many favorite songs do you have?